ValoCookie/osu-Requests/README.md

 The latest `.exe` is available here for anyone who wants the newest version before the Microsoft Store update finishes certification.

-So if you want the full latest update immediately, download it from this GitHub page.
-Otherwise, you can simply wait for the Microsoft Store version to update.

 *The GitHub build is unsigned, so Windows SmartScreen or Smart App Control may warn about or block it.
 For the simplest installation experience, use the Microsoft Store version.*

 You should not need to disable Windows security features to use osu!
 Requests.